JamieS56/Milestone-Project-3/README.md

 2. "I want to be able to see what lessons I have booked."

-    The "My Bookings" page clearly shows all bookings and information about the booking to the user.
+    The "My Bookings" page clearly shows all bookings and information about the booking to the user, and can be searched by student, instructor or date.

+### My Goals Testing:
+1. "An application where you can easily manage the users on it."
+    I have a fully fonctioning user manager page where admins can search through the database of users and edit their profiles, excluding passwords, if needed and change account types.
+For easy use there is a search feature where you can search users by first name, last name and username.

+2. "A good looking app that looks nice on both desktop and mobile."

+    With the help of materialize the app looks sleek on desktop, tablet and mobile.
+I have fully used there grid system throughout development to create a responsive layout.
+    I also have used a materialize stepper which was created by [Floris List](https://codepen.io/flist) which I found on [code pen](https://codepen.io/flist/pen/mqXemY).
+It works great for what I needed which was a simple form layout which looks great on all screen sizes and keeps you on the same page throughout the whole booking proccess.
+Originally I had split the booking across two pages so i could load the timeslots with a new page but because of the fetch function i could load in the data without refreshing the page.

 ### Other teting:
 * Testing sidenav
 The sidenav that is used so mobile users can access the menu wasn't working.
-This was because jquery wasn't connected so addded it to the base html and works now.
+This was because jquery wasn't connected so added it to the base html and works now.

+* Passing data using fetch
+I started off using session to store data and make it available on the html page.
+Now I am calling the python function via a js fetch call.
+I had a problem where the call was returning the event data and not the time slot data I wanted so using the .json() functionImanaged to extract the correct data and injected it into my select input as options using .innerHTML.

+`

+    async function getAvailableSlots(_eventdata, instructor = $("#instructor-selector").val(), date = $('#lesson-booking-date-picker').val()) {

+        response = await fetch(`/get_available_slots?date=${date}&instructor=${instructor}`)
+        response.json().then(data => {
+            slots = data.slots
+            let timeSlotsHTML = `<option value="" disabled selected>Choose Time Slot</option>`;
+            for (slot in slots) {
+                timeSlotsHTML += `<option value="${slots[slot]}">${slots[slot]}</option>`
+            }
+            document.getElementById('time-selector').innerHTML = timeSlotsHTML;
+        })
+    }

+`

 ## Deployment
 ### Notes
-For the first couple of weeks of my project i din't realise I was pushong straight to heroku and not to github, which i realised when the gitpod workspaces went down and i lost the work on the workspace and it wasnt on github but was on heroku. so i cloned the heroku repository into a new workspace for my project using 'heroku git:clone -a APP-NAME' and reinstalled the packages that i needed and remade my env file.
+For the first couple of weeks of my projectIdin't realise I was pushong straight to heroku and not to github, which I realised when the gitpod workspaces went down and I lost the work on the workspace and it wasnt on github but was on heroku. so I cloned the heroku repository into a new workspace for my project using 'heroku git:clone -a APP-NAME' and reinstalled the packages that I needed and remade my env file.